Tamara-Ebi-Pere-Victor/Doc-Reg-CLI/README.md

 npm install
 ```

-- create a `.env` file with the following parameters
+- create a `.env` file with the following parameters gotten from the canister deployment.

 ```
 APP_CANISTER_ID=